isaackoz/vite-plugin-preact-esp32/README.md

 ### Using the router
 [CHORE: Finish this]

-## Framework support
-This plugin was created specifically for Preact with Vite due to it's small dependency size (3kb) making it suitable for the ESP32 due to limited flash.
-However there is nothing specific to Preact meaaning this can potentially* be used for other frameworks powered by Vite.
-If it works with other frameworks, feel free to open a PR or fork it.

 # ESP32 Setup
 Once you have your `static_files.h`, it's up to you how you access it and serve it from your ESP32.
 There are examples in /esp32 for both Arduino and PlatformIO.